-With a population of 87,000, Asheville is the largest city in Western North Carolina and serves as the area's economic and cultural center in many ways.
+With a population of 90,000+, Asheville is the largest city in both Buncombe County and Western North Carolina.

-Being a small town doesn’t mean you can’t offer some of the finest charms Western North Carolina has to offer.
+Being a small town doesn't mean you can't offer some of the finest charms Western North Carolina has to offer.
 Tucked along the edge of the Pisgah National Forest, Brevard is a hotspot for eclectic in-town living and big mountain views.

 The Village of Cashiers likes to boast of its location, perched on the highest plateau in the Blue Ridge Mountains in Western North Carolina.

-Flat Rock, called "The Little Charleston of the Mountains," was an oasis during the 19th century as affluent plantation owners from the Low Country in South Carolina built English-style summer estates in the vicinity to escape the heat.
+Flat Rock is sometimes called "The Little Charleston of the Mountains."
+The area was a 19th century oasis frequented by affluent plantation owners from the South Carolina Lowcountry.

-With a diverse population of people from all walks of life, Henderson County opens up opportunities for residents and visitors alike to Live the Life You Choose.
+With a diverse population of people of all ages and from all walks of life, Henderson County is the perfect location for enjoying life.

 Hendersonville, long known for its historic charms, is blooming into the future.
 The town (population 14,000) is the largest in Henderson County and is the county seat.

 Just 10 miles outside of Waynesville is Maggie Valley, a quaint mountain delight that sprang up to cater to visitors and still rolls out the welcome mat to traveling tourists.

-At the base of the Blue Ridge Mountains, Rutherford County is a mostly rural county of about 64,000 residents that is becoming a popular spot for those looking to retire or invest in a second home.
+At the base of the Blue Ridge Mountains, Rutherford County is a mostly rural county of about 67,000 residents that is fast becoming a popular spot for those looking to retire or invest in a second home.

 Away from the hustle and bustle of urban life, Weaverville is attracting newcomers because of its small town, friendly atmosphere.
 With a population of 3,200, Weaverville has had a mini growth spurt in recent years.